nexageapps/AI/README.md

 These notebooks are designed for learning and experimentation:

-- **For Beginners**: Start with Basic/L1 and progress sequentially through all Basic lessons
+- **For Beginners**: Start with Basic/B1 and progress sequentially through all Basic lessons
-- **For NLP Enthusiasts**: Complete L1-L3 first, then jump to Basic/L4 for tokenization
+- **For NLP Enthusiasts**: Complete B1-B11 first, then jump to B12 for tokenization and B13 for language models
 - **For Experimentation**: Modify the code, adjust parameters, and observe the results

 Each notebook includes: